 Click the Vault CLI shell icon (

->_) to open a command shell, and create a new
+>_) to open a command shell in the browser.

 vault write auth/approle/role/webapp token_policies="tester" token_ttl=1h token_max_ttl=4h